This post may contain affiliate links. Please read our disclosure policy.

 Garnish & Serve

-If you prefer using an Instant Pot for cooking, you can adapt this recipe accordingly.
+If you prefer cooking in an Instant Pot, you can adapt this recipe accordingly.
 Follow the steps until adding the meat to the onion-tomato masala.
 Once you saute it for 6-8 minutes, then add 1/3 cup of water.
-We need less water in the instant pot as the moisture is retained and there is no evaporation.
+We need less water in the Instant Pot as the moisture is retained and there is no evaporation.

 Add the potatoes, and give it a good stir.
 Close the lid and pressure cook for 5 minutes.
 Then let the pressure release naturally for 5 minutes, release any remaining pressure, and open the lid.